renovatebot/renovate/docs/usage/dependency-pinning.md

 ### Scheduling

+TODO Discuss what to do with the scheduling section in the deep dive about pinning javascript deps.

 Although it can feel satisfying to receive updates "immediately" when they're available, the reality is that you usually don't _need_ updates so frequently.
 And worse still, npm package versions that are less than 24 hours [can be unpublished](https://blog.npmjs.org/post/141905368000/changes-to-npms-unpublish-policy), which would really break your build if you've pinned to a version that no longer exists.